clarityam/ATEM_Tally_Control/README.md

 * At the top of the IDE, click the Arrow once finished (Upload) and allow some time for the project to compile and transfer
    - Optional but Recommended: Set "Erase All Flash Before Sketch Upload" to 'Enabled' (Tools -> Erase All Flash Before Sketch Upload)
 ## Adding the Multi-Colored 4 PIN LED ( BAAElectronics )
+* Ensure the RGB LED being used is of the common cathode type (meaning all cathodes of each emitter are tied together in a common ground).
+Check your LED's datasheet for the proper pinout.
+A common pin order is RED, GROUND (longest leg), GREEN, BLUE.
+   - Connect each anode pin to the M5's G0, G25, and G26 outputs as shown in the schematic below.
+       - G0 = blue "camera in preview/program" color by default.
+       - G25 = green "camera in preview only" by default.
+       - G26 = red "camera in program only" by default.
+   - Connect the common cathode pin to the M5's GND header.

 ![Screenshot 2023-09-15 at 12 28 54 PM](https://github.com/clarityam/ATEM_Tally_Control/assets/40682937/fec64100-079e-4b4c-96df-2b2482f5ecf0)
+* For a common anode configuration, connect each cathode to G0, G25, and G26.
+Connect the anode to the M5's 3.3v output.
+In Tally.ino, flip the booleans of each LED parameter passed to drawLabel() so that when a pin is held HIGH, the voltage across that emitter is zero; otherwise, a pin held LOW will apply a 3.3v differential to the emitter, causing current to flow and the emitter to light.